Dawn Harper-Nelson: 2014

 Coming off of a bittersweet 2013 season, Harper-Nelson started her season with a new first running her first shuttle hurdle relay at the Drake Relays with the world's fastest time of 50.50sec.
 The Diamond League race was once again a huge hurdle, but winning Birmingham and running a World Lead 12.44 at Stade de Paris, brought the competition down to the wire at Zurich.
 Before the Diamond League final, Harper-Nelson defended her 2013 USATF National Championship in Sacramento in a winning time of 12.55.
 The Diamond League final at Zurich was headlined by Queen Harrison and Harper-Nelson.
-The IAAF report said it this way, "Dawn Harper Nelson produced an almost flawless race to fly over the 10 barriers and win the 100m hurdles in 12.58 becoming the Diamond Race winner.
+The IAAF report said it this way, "Dawn Harper Nelson produced an almost flawless race to fly over the 10 barriers and win the 100 m hurdles in 12.58 becoming the Diamond Race winner.
 She celebrated in effervescent fashion, and delighted the crowd on the first bend, by turning cartwheels on the track beyond the finish line. " Winning her 3rd consecutive Diamond Trophy, Harper-Nelson went to represent the Americas at the IAAF 2014 Continental Cup in Marrakech, Morocco.
 She won the Continental Cup with a Championship Record of 12.47.
-Harper-Nelson finished the 2014 season ranked as the #1 100m hurdler in the World.
+Harper-Nelson finished the 2014 season ranked as the No. 1 100 m hurdler in the World.